promo360/tveasyupload/readme.md

 #### For content editors who don't care where their files go, and developers who do
 A Template Resource Input Filter for MODx Revolution 2.2+

+It is fork from Alan Pich Simple File Upload TV.

 ------------------------------------

 The Fast Upload TV input provides the simplest possible file upload experience for the end user,